 - When there is a buy one get one free sale on meat you use regularly then stock up and freeze!

-- When ground beef (for example) is on sale buy the largest pack they offer (or ask the butcher for a very large package) and then divide it up into 1 lb. portions in freezer bags, mark the date on the outside and freeze!
+- When ground beef (for example) is on sale buy the largest pack they offer.
+You can ask the butcher for a very large package too.
+Then divide it up into 1 lb. portions in freezer bags.
+Mark the date on the outside and freeze!

 - Of course pair these deals with free digital grocery coupons if any are available.

 - This is common where we live now.
 You can buy an entire cow, high quality pig, or several chickens and save a ton of money.
 If that is too much many times several families will come together and share the cost.

 You just tell the butcher what cuts you want.
 They wrap them up (as you see in the top picture with the white paper wrappers) and you freeze it.